goseeya/Just-in-Case/README.md

 ## Acknowledgments

-* This project was created because of the personal frustration of the author who could't find any iPhone case that matches all the needs of the author.
+* This project was created because of the personal frustration of the author who could't find any iPhone case that matches all their needs.
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).